-Chili's, a recognized leader in the Bar & Grill category of casual dining, has been operating restaurants for 36 years.
-Chili's also enjoys a global presence with locations in 30 foreign countries and two U.S. territories around the world.
+Chili's, a recognized leader in the Bar & Grill category of casual dining, has been operating restaurants for 37 years.
+Chili's also enjoys a global presence with locations in 31 foreign countries and two U.S. territories around the world.
 Consistent in all locations, whether domestic or international and company-owned or franchised, Chili's passion is making our guests feel special.
 Our Team Members, referred to as ChiliHeads, take special pride in serving America's Favorites...Like No Place Else.

 Chili's varied menu features America's favorites boldly flavored and freshly prepared, including several signature items such as Baby Back Ribs smoked in-house, Big Mouth Burgers, Sizzling Fajitas, hand-battered Chicken Crispers and house-made Chips and Salsa.
 The all-day menu offers our guests a generous selection of appetizers, entrees and desserts at affordable prices.
 A special lunch section is available on weekdays.
 In addition to our flavorful food, Chili's offers a full selection of alcoholic beverages available from the bar, with Margaritas and draft beer being favorites of our guests.
-For guests seeking convenience, Chili's offers To Go service that can be ordered via phone or on-line and most Chili's offer a separate To Go entrance for service.
+For guests seeking convenience, Chili's offers To Go service that can be ordered by calling the restaurant or on-line or via mobile app, and most Chili's offer a separate To Go entrance for service.

-During the year ending June 29, 2011, at our company-owned restaurants, entrée selections ranged in menu price from \$6.00 to \$17.49.
-The average revenue per meal, including alcoholic beverages, was approximately \$13.52 per person.
-During this same year, food and non-alcoholic beverage sales constituted approximately 86.4% of Chili's total restaurant revenues, with alcoholic beverage sales accounting for the remaining 13.6%.
-Our average annual sales volume per Chili's restaurant during this same year was \$2.9 million.
+During the year ending June 27, 2012, at our company-owned restaurants, entrée selections ranged in menu price from \$6.00 to \$17.69.
+The average revenue per meal, including alcoholic beverages, was approximately \$13.66 per person.
+During this same year, food and non-alcoholic beverage sales constituted approximately 86.0% of Chili's total restaurant revenues, with alcoholic beverage sales accounting for the remaining 14.0%.
+Our average annual sales volume per Chili's restaurant during this same year was \$3.0 million.